RatJuggler/jhipster-monolith-dinosaurs/dinosaurs/README.md

 You can deploy all your apps by running the following command:
 ```
-kubectl apply -f .
+$ kubectl apply -f .
 ```
-Or you can configure your system to run the below bash command to deploy all your apps:
+Or you can configure your system to run the below bash command to do the deploy:
 ```
-./kubectl-apply.sh
+$ ./kubectl-apply.sh
 ```

 ## Exploring your services

-Use these commands to find your application's IP addresses:
+Try one of these commands to find your application's IP addresses:
 ```
+$ minikube service --url dinosaurs

 $ kubectl get svc dinosaurs
 ```

 ## Scaling your deployments

-You can scale your apps using
+You can scale your apps using:
 ```
 $ kubectl scale deployment <app-name> --replicas <replica-count>
 ```

 ## zero-downtime deployments

-The default way to update a running app in kubernetes, is to deploy a new image tag to your docker registry and then deploy it using
+The default way to update a running app in kubernetes, is to deploy a new image tag to your docker registry and then deploy it using:
 ```
 $ kubectl set image deployment/<app-name>-app <app-name>=<new-image>
 ```